-As a department, we take special pride in the high standards that we apply to the study of the ancient languages.
-During the summer months, we offer the opportunity for motivated students to complete the equivalent of up to four semesters of university-level study for university academic credit, in either Greek or Latin.
-Those with prior background can also choose advanced-level courses.
+As a department, we take special pride in our high standards for the study of the ancient languages.
+During the summer, we offer live, fully online courses that provide the equivalent of up to four semesters of university-level study for academic credit, in either Greek or Latin.
+Those with prior background can also choose advanced-level language courses.

-The intermediate courses, GR 516-517 (Intermediate Greek I-II) and LAT 516-517 (Intermediate Latin I-II), follow immediately after the elementary courses during the second half of the summer.
-Each is a three-credit course, meeting for three weeks, three hours per day, five days per week.
+The intermediate courses, GR 516-517 (Intermediate Greek 1-2) and LAT 516-517 (Intermediate Latin 1-2), take place during the second six-week summer session, which begins in late June.
+Each of these is a three-credit (3 cr) course, meeting for three weeks, three hours per day, five days per week.
 The central goals of all of these courses are to provide students with a "first reading" experience and to engage in intensive study of syntax and style.

 LAT 517B is taught at the same level as LAT 517, but whereas LAT 517 concentrates upon classical Latin poetry (usually Vergil's Aeneid), LAT 517B focuses upon the works of Augustine and Aquinas.